 70% of customers consult product reviews before making a purchase, so they can absolutely assist in boosting revenue.

-Reviewer focus sentiment analysis provides a better understanding of the aspects that drive the sentiment of customers.
-Sentiment analysis metrics can be collated by review and opinion holder, usually involving a knowledge base that maintains several generic profiles under which customers are grouped.
+Reviewer-focus sentiment analysis provides a better understanding of the aspects that drive the sentiment of customers.
+Reviewers and opinion holders can collate sentiment analysis metrics, usually involving a knowledge base that maintains several generic profiles under which customers are grouped.

 Tip: Analyzing data from reviews can be difficult because this information is free text (customers can say whatever they want versus filling out a bubble on a survey or form).
 However, reviews are one of the best ways to evaluate performance because they allow customers to focus on what matters to them.

-Unhappy customers aren’t exactly thrilling but hearing their feedback can aid you in improving your brand and products.
-Customer complaints may take the form of emails, letters, reviews, comments on social media, and more.
+Unhappy customers aren’t exactly thrilling, but hearing their feedback can aid you in improving your brand and products.
+Customer complaints may be emails, letters, reviews, comments on social media, and more.
 Complaint tracking tools can monitor negative customer feedback and provide data to improve your brand.

 Customer satisfaction analysis is critical for brands to understand areas of improvement in the customer experience journey.
 A complete customer satisfaction analysis will often combine online and offline sources of feedback.
 From the results obtained, brands can update or remove products from their market.